Aayush Kumar

 About

-I'm a Research Fellow at the PROSE team at Microsoft, where I work on agentic AI tools for software and spreadsheet development, guided by Dr. Emerson Murphy-Hill, as well as Dr. Gustavo Soares and Dr. Sumit Gulwani.
-By studying interactions with such tools, I aim to understand how we can improve them to make simple and effective tools for users.
+I'm a Research Fellow at the PROSE team at Microsoft, where I work on evaluating and designing agentic AI tools for programmers and end users, guided by Dr. Emerson Murphy-Hill, Dr. Gustavo Soares and Dr. Sumit Gulwani.
+By investigating interactions with agents, I aim to understand how we can better design them to collaborate effectively with users.
 I completed my bachelor's degree in Computer Science and Engineering at Indian Institute of Technology Kanpur, where I was fortunate to be advised by Prof. Sruti Ragavan.
 During this time, I investigated the opportunities and challenges of using LLMs for programming education.

-My research interests lie at the intersection of human-AI interactions, software engineering, and programming education.
-I am particularly interested in exploring human-AI collaborations that improve upon the individual capabilities of both humans and AI and enrich the skill sets of users.
+My research interests lie at the intersection of human-computer interaction, generative AI, and software engineering.
+I am particularly interested in exploring human-AI collaborations that improve upon the individual capabilities of both humans and AI and facilitate growth and long-term benefits for users.

 Publications and Pre-prints